liamtreacy/microservice_example_project/progress.md

 - dockerise it - done
 - mysql db in docker - done
 - mongo in docker - done
-- program to connect to it
+- program to connect to it - done
-- docker the program to connect to it
+- docker the program to connect to it - done
 - merge the two programs